 When it comes to financial savvy, millennials often outpace earlier generations.
-The majority are thrifty, retirement savvy, and tend to invest in meaningful experiences and discounted quality brands rather than the latest fads.
+The majority of millennials are thrifty, retirement savvy, and tend to invest in meaningful experiences and discounted quality brands rather than the latest fads.
 So why aren’t they buying term life insurance?
 It isn’t because it’s hard to find term life quotes—they can do that online, with just a few clicks.

 Despite the fact that millennials are saving more of their incomes and contributing a higher amount of their earnings to their retirement funds than any other generation, the vast majority do not decide to buy term life insurance.
 According to recent research, the reason millennials are not buying term life insurance may be more complicated than a simple case of “I’ll get to that later” or “I’m too young to worry about that.”